Jchavezsaab/hard-label-dnn-extraction/sign_recovery/README.md

                     ON vs OFF sides.
 Default is False.
     `--analyzeSpeed <True | False>`: If set to True, records data on the rate of change of each future-layer neuron under the chosen walking direction, for the ON vs OFF sides.
 Default is False.
     `--nDebug {nDebug} <True | False>` If set to True, skips logging and several consistency checks in favor of performance.
-Default is False.
+Default is True.

 # Blackbox analysis